brevzin/cpp_proposals/3420_reflection_of_templates/reflection-of-templates.md

 - for implementation friendliness, removed metafunctions returning code that potentially contains a mix of dependent and non-dependent identifiers as token sequences
 - consequently, no need for the "as-if" rule for compiler-returned token sequences
 - added _replacement_ and _projection_ as fundamental transformations
+- replaced "token sequence" with "construct sequence" throughout to keep in sync with [@P3294R3].

 # Motivation

 A key trait that makes a reflection facility powerful is *completeness*&mdash;the ability to reflect the entire source language.
 Current proposals facilitate reflection of certain declarations in a namespace or a `struct`/`class`/`union` definition.
 Although [@P2996R7]'s `members_of` metafunction includes template members (function template and class template declarations), that proposal does not offer primitives for reflection of template declarations themselves.
-In this proposal, we aim to define a comprehensive API for reflection of C++ templates.
+In this proposal we aim to define a comprehensive API for reflection of C++ templates.

 A powerful archetypal motivator&mdash;argued in [@P3157R1] and at length in the CppCon 2024 [talk](https://youtube.com/watch?v=H3IdVM4xoCU) "Reflection Is Not Contemplation"&mdash;is the *identity* metafunction.
 This function, given a class type, creates a replica of it, crucially providing the ability to make minute changes to the copy, such as changing its name, adding or removing members, changing the signature of existing member functions, and so on.
 By means of example: